 Before you can file for divorce, you have to meet the residency requirements in your state.
 You can only file for divorce in a state where you live.
 However, some states require a longer residency before filing than others.
 For example, some states allow you to file for divorce as long as you are a resident at the time of filing.
 Other states will not allow you to file for divorce until you have lived there for a certain time period, usually six months to a year.

-A divorce lawyer, like a divorce lawyer in Austin, TX, can determine whether you meet the filing requirements imposed by the state and guide you through the process of filing for divorce.
+A divorce lawyer can determine whether you meet the filing requirements imposed by the state and guide you through the process of filing for divorce.
 Contact an attorney today to arrange a consultation to get the process started.